David LeRoy Anderson: Personal life

 David LeRoy Anderson is married to Heather Langenkamp, best known for her acting work in A Nightmare on Elm Street, and together they own a visual effects studio named AFX Studio.
 They have two children, Daniel Atticus and Isabelle Eve.
-On January 10, 2018, Anderson and Langenkamp's son, Daniel, died at the age of 26 from brain cancer.
+On January 10, 2018, Anderson and Langenkamp's son, David Atticus Anderson, died at the age of 26 from brain cancer.